-In treatment post cataract, usually, the first phase allows us to get close enough that the refractive error treated in Phase 2 is not large.
-Most patients do not use glasses for distance but may use some for reading while awaiting phase 2.
+In treatment post cataract, usually the first phase allows us to get close enough that the refractive error treated in Phase 2 is not large.
+Most patients do not use glasses for distance, but may use some for reading while awaiting phase 2.

-Keratoconus and other forms of corneal ectasia have been complex diseases to treat.
-The condition can be progressive with complete…Read More
+Keratoconus and other forms of corneal ectasia have been difficult diseases to treat.
+The disease can be progressive with complete…Read More

 The treatment of trauma with topographic-guided ablation depends on the level of scarring caused by the trauma, the position of…Read More

 Radial Keratotomy was a procedure performed prior to laser vision correction, achieving the correction of myopia by diamond knife cut radial…Read More